Roberh18/AI_SPRING_2026/SSM-AST/README.md

 - `score_analysis`: CTC and LM score breakdown with figures.
 - `verify_streaming`: verifies consistency between batch and streaming LM scoring.

-If the repository includes standalone diagnostic scripts such as `IKT590_lm_diagnostic.py` or `IKT590_lm_diagnostic_v2.py`, treat them as optional.
-They are useful for probing LM behavior, but they are not required for the final ASR evaluation path.

 ## Legacy naming note